dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 Field | Description
 :-----|:-----------
-QNAME | The index in the NAME/RDATA table of the QNAME.
+name-index | The index in the NAME/RDATA table of the QNAME.
 ||
-Class/Type | The index in the Class/Type table of the CLASS and TYPE of the Question.
+classtype-index | The index in the Class/Type table of the CLASS and TYPE of the Question.

 ## Resource Record (RR) table